DylanMunyard/pi-setup-notes/NFS.md

 # NFS
 > I tried this, but had heaps of locking issues on the NFS, which apparently it's known for.
 >
-> Anyway But here are the notes for setting up NFS.
+> Anyway here are the notes for setting up NFS.

 For read and write intensive containers, like mysql, it's not recommended to use NFS.
 Instead it should use directly attached